Skip to content

 Scott gets joy from growing food for his community.
 It's his goal to continually learn more about the natural world so he can be a good steward to the land, making the farm an oasis for native birds, insects, and animals.
 He's glad to know there are consumers out there that care about his farming practices and want to eat the foods that Full Circle Community Farm produces.

-Greg Fox
+Mary Fox

 Board of Directors Member